dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 Those default rules are a great starting point, and many people stick with those without customizing them.

-It allows developers to work in their own test schemas (sandboxes) and makes it possible to have different feature requests updating the same models without conflicting with one another.
+The defaults allow developers to work in their own isolated schemas (sandboxes) without overwriting each other's work - even if they're working on the same tables.

 ## How to customize this behavior